-Ticker Symbol: NCS
+Ticker Symbol:

-Transfer Agent: Transhare Corporation
+Transhare Corporation

-Use of Proceeds: We intend to use the proceeds from this offering for [acquisition of facilities and equipment, research and development, product development, team development, sales and marketing activities, and general working capital purposes].
+We intend to use the proceeds from this offering for [acquisition of facilities and equipment, research and development, product development, team development, sales and marketing activities, and general working capital purposes].
 See "Use of Proceeds" for more information.